Storyboard artist

-A storyboard artist (sometimes called a story artist or visualizer) creates storyboards for advertising agencies and film productions.
+A storyboard artist (sometimes called a story artist, board artist or visualizer) creates storyboards for advertising agencies and film productions.

 Work

 A storyboard artist visualizes stories and sketches frames of the story.
+They are the main interpreter of pre-visualisation, their drawings illustrating the visuals that will make up the narrative of the film.
 Quick pencil drawings and marker renderings are two of the most common traditional techniques, although nowadays Adobe Flash, Adobe Photoshop, Storyboard Pro, and other storyboard applications are often used.
 The digital camera is one of the latest techniques in creating storyboards.

 Most storyboard artists begin and finish their work on computers using software and digital pencils or a graphics tablet.
 Storyboard artists may use photos to create visuals where stock photos or photos taken specifically for the project are put together digitally to produce a photographic representation called a photovisual.